xDaryamo/puccini/puccini-js/README.md

 `exec`
 ------

-Execute JavaScript embedded in a Clout.
+Execute a JavaScript scriptlet embedded in a Clout.
 The optional input is a filesystem path or URL to a Clout file.
 If no input is provided will attempt to read YAML from stdin.
-By default the output (assuming the JavaScript generates output) will be output to stdout, but you can use the `--output/-o` switch to specify a file (or direct to a file in the shell via `>`).
+By default the output (assuming the scriptlet generates output) will be output to stdout, but you can use the `--output/-o` switch to specify a file (or direct to a file in the shell via `>`).

 `exec` creates a specialized JavaScript environment in which to run the code, providing  access to the parsed Clout structure as well as a few helper functions.